yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 - Moving txns where both the source and target security use average cost control is a simple scenario.
 - Moving from/to different cost basis types causes complexity.
 - Moving from/to LOT controlled securities can be simple, as long as you don't separate Buys from Sells.
+- You can only move all/part of an investment account's initial [cash] balance from Source to Target as part of a transaction move.
+I.e. You cannot move the initial [cash] balance with no transactions.
+You should do this manually.
+  Use Moneydance > highlight the investment account in the side bar > ACCOUNT > EDIT ACCOUNT to adjust initial balance.
 ------------------------------------------------------------------------------------------------------------------------
 INITIATION:
 You start the extension by selecting the Moneydance Extensions Menu and selecting: Toolbox: Move investment transactions